petermlm/ProbPy/README.md

     git clone https://github.com/petermlm/ProbPy
     sudo python setup.py install

-If you are developing ProbPy, instead of installing the library use the following commands so you don't have to reinstall ProbPy everytime an alteration is made:
+If you are developing ProbPy, instead of installing the library use the following commands so you don't have to reinstall ProbPy every time an alteration is made:

     git clone https://github.com/petermlm/ProbPy
     sudo python setup.py develop